marketplacesite/midscrow/README.md

 - Gift card escrow
 - Anonymous peer-to-peer exchanges

-If the deal carries risk — Midscrow reduces it.
+If the deal carries risk; Midscrow reduces it.

 ---